Dimple Kapadia is in Christopher Nolan’s next movie ‘Tenet’

 The film is being shot in seven countries, The Hollywood Reporter said.

-Nolan is co-producing Tenet with Emma Thompson and cinematographer Hoyte van Hoytema, who also worked on Dunkirk.
+Nolan is co-producing Tenet with Emma Thompson and the cinematographer is Hoyte van Hoytema, who also worked on Dunkirk.
 Nolan’s credits include Interstellar (2014), Inception (2012), The Dark Knight (2008) and Memento (2000).
 Kapadia was last seen in Welcome Back in 2015.

 Also read: